sukanyasaha007/MS-Independent-Study-Fall-2022/README.md

 ### Week 9: Run experiments, Evaluate on other simulated environments -

 - Plan is to note parameters and setting for every experiment and compare outputs
+- For flipping, I used each center camera image, flipped it and used it with a negative steering angle of that of the original steering angle of the center image.
+This flipping of the images technique helped to balance the dataset so that model will not be biased towards any specific condition.

 ### Week 11: Explore different data augmentation techniques -
 - I used basic data augmentation techniques, such as cropping, flipping etc.